-Subsequent to all financings and related items, as of December 31, 2013 the Company had 35,207,678 common shares issued and outstanding and has authorized capital of an unlimited number of shares.
+Subsequent to all financings and related items, as of September 30, 2014 the Company had 37,944,236 common shares issued and outstanding and has authorized capital of an unlimited number of shares.

 Working Capital.
-As of December 31, 2013 the Company had negative working capital of \$437,006 as compared to working capital of \$1,831,648, at December 31, 2012.
+As of September 30, 2014 the Company had negative working capital of \$1,614,530 as compared to negative working capital of \$986,538 at September 30, 2013.

 Future Capital Requirements.
 The Company has incurred losses since its inception.
-However, given the Company's closing of the Krone-Endora at Venetia project acquisition, its successful recent financings, the successful advancement of the project, the recent move to commissioning of the new modular plant at the project, and the initial sales of rough diamonds incidentally recovered from the ongoing commissioning and testing exercises, the Company anticipates it has the potential ability to finance the recommended bulk sampling and trial mining exercises, and 24/7 operations at the Krone-Endora at Venetia project in conjunction with the granting of required permitting by the South African Department of Mineral Resources.
+However, given the Company's closing of the Krone-Endora at Venetia project acquisition, the recent granting of the Mining Right by the South African Department of Mineral Resources, its successful recent financings, the advancement of the Project, the recent move to commissioning of the modular plants at the Project, and the initial sales of rough diamonds incidentally recovered from the ongoing commissioning and testing exercises, the Company has the potential ability to finance the recommended bulk sampling and trial mining exercises, and its planned move to 24/7 operations at the Project.
 Its ability to continue as a going concern will depend on the results of its operations, its ability to become profitable through the continued sale of rough diamonds and / or its ability to raise additional capital.

-There can be no assurance that the Company will be able to secure sufficient incidental recoveries, or sales of rough diamonds, nor continue to raise funds, in which case the Company may be unable to meet its obligations.
+There can be no assurance that the Company will be able to secure sufficient incidental recoveries, or sell rough diamonds, or continue to raise funds, in which case the Company may be unable to meet its obligations.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the balance sheets.